UK Stocks-Factors to watch on Sept 5

-LONDON, Sept 5 (Reuters) - Britain’s FTSE 100 futures contract edged down by 0.1 percent on Friday, with the cash market also set for a slightly weaker open after it hit its highest level in more than 14 years earlier this week.
+LONDON, Sept 5 (Reuters) - Britain’s FTSE 100 index is seen opening 11 to 12 points lower, or down by 0.2 percent, on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index, which briefly hit a 14-1/2 year high at 6,904.86 earlier this week, closed up by 4.39 points, or 0.1 percent, at 6,877.97 points on Thursday.